Sorting by

 • Lower monthly payments: Interest-only payments are generally lower than traditional repayment mortgages.

-• Stay in your home: Continue living in your home without the need to move or downsize.
+• Stay in your home: Continue living there without moving or downsizing.

 • Access to equity: Release funds in your property to use as needed.